Complexity of Training ReLU Neural Network: Introduction

-\paragraph{Complexity of training DNNs with threshold activation function} The threshold (sign) function is given by Neural network with threshold activation function is also called as binary neural network in modern machine learning literature.
-It was shown by Blum et al.~\cite{BR88} that problem of training a simple two layer neural network with two nodes in the first layer and one node in the second layer while using threshold activation function at all the nodes is NP-complete.
-The problem turns out to be equivalent to separation by two hyperplanes which was shown to be NP-complete by \cite{megiddo88}.
-There are other hardness results such as crypto hardness for intersection of k-hyperplanes which apply to binary neural networks \cite{SB14, KS09}.
-In~\cite{SB14} it is shown that even the problem of training a binary neural network with 3 or more nodes in first hidden layer and 1 node in second hidden layer is NP-hard.
+It was shown by Blum et al.~\cite{BR88} that the problem of training a simple two layer neural network with two nodes in the first layer and one node in the second layer while using threshold activation function at all the nodes is NP-complete.
+The training problem turns out to be equivalent to separation by two hyperplanes problem which was shown to be NP-complete by Megiddo \cite{megiddo88}.
+There are other hardness results such as crypto hardness for intersection of k-hyperplanes which apply to neural networks with threshold activation function.

 \paragraph{DNNs with rectified linear unit (ReLU) activation function}